RESEARCH STARTER

 One should also not forget the large number of fine scientists who worked on cyclic compounds long before Alfred Nobel established his premier award.
 Only a few have been mentioned here.

-The substances themselves show a variety of elegance, both of structure and application, from nature's deadly poison strychnine to the life-saving human creations the sulfa drugs.
+The substances themselves show a variety of elegance, both in structure and application, from nature’s deadly poison strychnine to the life-saving human creation of the sulfa drugs.
 Everywhere, cyclic molecules are abundant.
 Everything we learn about the chemical nature of ourselves and our world teaches that the exact shape of molecules is of vital importance for their proper functioning.

 Isomers can be studied as individual compounds and conformers or as different forms interconverting so rapidly that they appear to be a single substance.
 This distinction can be made for all organic compounds, not merely the carbocyclic molecules.

 With World War II raging all around him, the Norwegian chemist Odd Hassel studied the exact structure of the six-carbon ring, cyclohexane.
-Derek Barton, in England and America, applied these findings to complex ring systems such as the steroids.
-Chemists would never again look at molecules as flat drawings in textbooks, but as live, three-dimensional structures.
+Derek Barton, in England and America, applied these findings to complex ring systems, such as steroids.
+Chemists would never again look at molecules as flat drawings in textbooks but as live, three-dimensional structures.

 Principal terms